 - The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by Temos International, he or she may at any time contact an employee of Temos International GmbH of the controller.
-An employee of Temos International GmbH will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by Temos International, he or she may at any time contact Temos International GmbH.
+Temos International GmbH will arrange the restriction of the processing.

 f) Right to data portability